 It is possible to use Marketo Programs to collect Offer-Channel data.
 The most obvious way is to have a program for each Offer-Channel pair.
 You will end up with dozens of programs this way.
 I do not recommend this, however, it does work for some people.
 You might end up with:

-I usually recommend a single Offer Program, with Tags to help identify the Offer content.
+We usually recommend a single Offer Program, with Tags to help identify the Offer content.
 Inside this Program is a registration flow that listens for the URL channel parameters, then assigns the Lead to a specific Channel SFDC Campaign.

 Inside SFDC, you will have a Campaign Hierarchy: